 Parks & Open Space would also like to acknowledge and thank Eldora Mountain Resort for their continued partnership in helping to make the Tolland Ranch Trail a reality.

-Construction: Construction of the main trail is expected this summer once permits are issued and ground conditions are favorable.
-It is expected to take several summer seasons to complete the work and hopefully will open in 2024.
+Construction of the trail will continue when ground conditions are favorable.
+It is expected to take several summer seasons to complete the work and the trail will hopefully open in the spring of 2024.

 An update on the project was presented to the Parks & Open Space Advisory Committee on June 24, 2021.